pgmmpk/beaglebone_pru_adc/README.md

 ```
 Here PI/8 is the 1/16 of a circle - how many radians one tick represents, 122000 is (approximate) capture speed,
 and encoder_speed is teh value returned by the driver (which is the width in timer units of the tick).

+### Capture.cap_delay
+Extra delay to be introduced in the main capture loop for the purpose of slowing down the capture speed.
+Default value is 0, which means "no delay".
+Play with the code in `examples/speed_control.py` to choose the correct delay value for the desired speed.
+Try values of 100, 1000, 10000 to see the difference.

 ### Capture.oscilloscope_init(offset, numsamples)
 Sets up driver for "oscilloscope" mode.
 In this mode on every ADC capture a value from driver local memory will be written